Dean Kilby • September 5, 2025

 The takeaway for anyone reading is not to copy this formula outright - my stack is tailored to my scientific understanding and personal physiology.
 Instead, the principle is to build from the ground up:

-1. Secure the basics (diet quality, protein, essential nutrients).
+1. Secure the basics (diet quality, protein, essential nutrients, omega-3s).

 2. Layer in targeted supports based on your lifestyle and needs.